-Well the world of professional photography (let’s be honest, it’s only pros that can afford this camera) has existed just fine without IBIS in their cameras for decades.
+Well, the world of professional photography (let’s be honest, it’s only pros that can afford this camera) has existed just fine without IBIS in their cameras for decades.
 If the 1D X Mark III does not have IBIS, I don’t think existing 1-Series users will bat an eyelid.
 That said, I’m sure the internet forum trolls who would never consider buying such a camera, will call it “backwards” and “old tech”.

 Sure, IBIS would have been a nice bonus, but it would likely have come at the expense of battery life, and possibly video functions and quality.
 Note that Panasonic removed IBIS from the S1 camera when they created the video-specific S1H, for this very reason.
-Make no mistake, Canon is pretty serious about the 1D X Mark III being a video tool with the inclusion of 10-bit 4:2:2 and RAW recording.
+Make no mistake, Canon is pretty serious about the 1D X Mark III is a video tool with the inclusion of 10-bit 4:2:2 and RAW recording.
 People think they need and want IBIS, but forget that there are always tradeoffs when you add such features.

 What We Hope

-So far we don’t know when this camera will be available, although it’s safe to say it will be before the Tokyo olympics next summer.
+So far we don’t know when this camera will be available, although it’s safe to say it will be before the Tokyo Olympics next summer.
 I did note that one Australian photographer says he was able to place an order for a pair of the new cameras right after the announcement, and he seemingly confidently reported that they would ship in April 2020.
-Personally I hope the shipping date is a little sooner than that.
+Personally, I hope the shipping date is a little sooner than that.
 If we had seen a normal development announcement with a scarcity of details then I would not expect anything faster, but this appears to be a very complete camera at this stage already, so I’m hoping we might see it sooner than April 2020.

 I’m also very intrigued by the autofocus in live view at 20fps.
 Essentially what we will be seeing there is a glimpse at the internals of Canon’s future mirrorless pro camera.
-Over 500 AF points with nearly total coverage of the frame sounds great, and I hope the AF acquisition speed and tracking is at least somewhere near what Sony are currently capable of delivering.
+Over 500 AF points with nearly total coverage of the frame sounds great, and I hope the AF acquisition speed and tracking are at least somewhere near what Sony are currently capable of delivering.

 If it’s good, I can even see some people using an eyepiece over the rear screen to essentially create a proper mirrorless camera.
-20fps and near total AF point coverage would be wonderful for my wildlife photography.
+20fps and near-total AF point coverage would be wonderful for my wildlife photography.

 The 1D X Mark III looks like a strong offering from Canon.
-Many are saying that with specifications like this, they should have just made it a mirrorless camera, but for now I disagree.
+Many are saying that with specifications like this, they should have just made it a mirrorless camera, but for now, I disagree.
 This camera was made to satisfy the pro sports and wildlife photographers that have EF lenses.
-It doesn’t make much sense to me for them to have made this an EOS R X (just a guess at the name) without first having some RF super telephoto lenses.
-I’m sure those will start to come in 2020, and at that point we will see a mirrorless version of this camera.
+It doesn’t make much sense to me for them to have made this an EOS R X (just a guess at the name) without first having some RF super-telephoto lenses.
+I’m sure those will start to come in 2020, and at that point, we will see a mirrorless version of this camera.
 The specs of the DSLR version already tell us that Canon can make a mirrorless camera that shoots 20fps with both mechanical and electronic shutter, and have AF coverage 100% vertically and 90% horizontally.

 All of this is good news for Canon pros.
-As I see it, Canon are offering up some great mirrorless tech in a DSLR body with the 1D X Mark III, and that seems like a great idea amidst this industry transition.
-It’ll keep DSLR die-hards happy for many years, and it allows them to develop, test and tease some of the capabilities of the EOS R X that will surely come once the RF lens lineup is widened to include at least one or two new super telephoto lenses to match it.
+As I see it, Canon is offering up some great mirrorless tech in a DSLR body with the 1D X Mark III, and that seems like a great idea amidst this industry transition.
+It’ll keep DSLR die-hards happy for many years, and it allows them to develop, test and tease some of the capabilities of the EOS R X that will surely come once the RF lens lineup is widened to include at least one or two new super-telephoto lenses to match it.

 POWERFUL, FASTER AND RUGGED: CANON ANNOUNCES THE DEVELOPMENT OF THE EOS-1D X MARK III CAMERA